jklsnt/taproot3/src/corners/huxley/KBxLongCovidResearch.md

 	- and then classical covid symptoms

 -  "limited activity" seems to be a risk factor. this is classified as those who "have a condition that limites physical activity"
+- nothing from the above on children, as selected for only adults.
 -